mfdj/ellah-field-notes/custom-interpreter-shebang-basics/README_CHANGE_CASE.md

 Linux allows shell scripts to be used directly as an interpreter but Darwin based systems (like macOS) do not allow this.
-Thus if `custom-interpreter` is a shell script the following will script will be silently forwarded to use the current shell as the interpreter.
+Thus if `custom-interpreter` is a shell script the following will script is actually silently forwarded to the current shell as the interpreter.

 ```